alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-horses-ponies.markdown

 Applications will usually be processed within 24 hours of receipt on weekdays.
 They won't be processed any earlier than 7 days before the certification date.

-There's no fee for an EHC.
+There's no fee for the certificate.

 ##Check if you need an export welfare declaration
 {:#export-welfare-declaration}